Table of Contents

 Lungs excrete CO2 from the system out into the environment and maintain a Pco2 in the blood.
 Central ventilation control in the CNS controls the rate of breathing in order to maintain Pco2 between 35-45 mmHg.
-When ventilation rate increases, Pco2 decreases and when rate of ventilation decreases Pco2 increases.
+When the ventilation rate increases, Pco2 decreases and when the rate of ventilation decreases, Pco2 increases.